zbzailab/astroverse/README.md

 // You can import this data from anywhere in your site by using the `import` keyword.

 // Base Page Metadata, src/layouts/BaseLayout.astro
-export const BRAND_NAME = "Astro Verse";
+export const BRAND_NAME = "AstroVerse";
-export const SITE_TITLE = "Astro Verse";
+export const SITE_TITLE = "AstroVerse";
 export const SITE_DESCRIPTION = "An Astro Theme for Visual Storytelling";

 // Tags Page Metadata, src/pages/tags/index.astro
-export const Tags_TITLE = "Astro Verse - All Tags";
+export const Tags_TITLE = "AstroVerse - All Tags";
 export const Tags_DESCRIPTION =
-  "Astro Verse - All tags and the count of articles related to each tag";
+  "AstroVerse - All tags and the count of articles related to each tag";

 // Tags Page Metadata, src/pages/tags/[tag]/[page].astro
 export function getTagMetadata(tag: string) {
   return {
-    title: `All articles on '${tag}' tag in Astro Verse`,
+    title: `All articles on '${tag}' tag in AstroVerse`,
     description: `Explore articles about ${tag} for different perspectives and in-depth analysis.`, };
 }